TG010/prod-SRS-viewer/README.md

 Step 2: Run srs.exe as admin.
 Without this step OBS will fail to connect to the srs server.

-Step 3: Use a custom stream link and make the stream key whatever you want Ex) rtmp:// YOUR IP HERE!!!/live
+Step 3: Use a custom stream link and make the stream key whatever you want Ex) rtmp:// YOUR IP HERE /live

 Step 4: Edit this .HTML file with the IP in the server and you are good to go.